 Collections items are available to students, scholars, specialists, representatives of educational and cultural institutions, and members of the public by request.

-To make an appointment or to inquire about collections, email our Archives team.
+To make an appointment or to inquire about collections, please fill out the form below.

 The Muhammad Ali Museum’s permanent collection is a tribute to the life and legacy of Muhammad Ali, featuring a wealth of historical artifacts, legal documents, photographs, boxing ephemera, and artwork that highlight his remarkable career and enduring influence on society.
 Muhammad’s friends, family members, and fans from all over the world gave these items to the Museum to be preserved and shared for generations to come.
 The Ali Center is proud to be the premier repository and safeguard of the items that tell the story of the physical mark that Muhammad Ali left on our world.

 As a 501(c)(3) non-profit, the Muhammad Ali Museum does not purchase items for our collection.
-If you are interested in donating a Muhammad Ali-related item, email our Archives team.
+If you are interested in donating a Muhammad Ali-related item, please fill out our Donation Inquiry Form.

 Started in 2016, the Muhammad Ali Oral History Project is an ongoing initiative created to document the life and legacy of Muhammad Ali.
 Through the practice of oral history, the project aims to record interviews with individuals who had direct relationships with Ali, including family members, boxing peers, and childhood friends.
 Additionally, the project seeks to capture the perspectives of those who were influenced or affected by Ali’s life and work.
 Recording these histories is vital to the continuation and mobilization of Ali’s legacy.
 By preserving these invaluable personal stories, future generations will have the opportunity to understand why Ali remains a beloved figure and a beacon of hope for people all over the world.